 At Disney’s Animal Kingdom, the park is decorated for the holiday season from just after Thanksgiving until early in the New Year.

-Each night at 6:00 pm, 7:00 pm, 8:00 pm and 9:00 pm snow falls down Market Street for 10 minutes.
+Each night at 6:00 pm, 7:00 pm, 8:00 pm and 9:00 pm “snow” falls down Market Street for 10 minutes.
 There are also opportunities to have your photograph taken with Santa, listen to Charles Dickens holiday carollers and ride on the Celebration Express train or one of several horse-drawn coaches and wagons.